To provide safe access to the Greeley History Museum for all—

 - Do not visit the museum if you have a fever, cough, shortness of breath, have experienced an ‘exposure’ or been in ‘close contact’ with anyone experiencing symptoms or who is suspected to have/diagnosed with COVID-19.

 - Practice social distancing (6 ft.).

 Greeley History Museum

 The Greeley History Museum showcases and preserves Greeley and Weld County’s history through permanent and temporary exhibitions, educational programs, research and collections.
-Check out the museum’s main exhibit, “Utopia: Adaption of the Plains,” and then head over to one of the museum’s other galleries, which include updated themes several times each year.
+Check out the museum’s main exhibit, “Utopia: Adaptation on the Plains,” and then head over to one of the museum’s other galleries, which include updated themes throughout each year.
 At the Greeley History Museum, artifacts, photographs and hands-on opportunities create a meaningful visitor experience.

 In addition to exhibits, the lower level of the museum contains the Hazel E. Johnson Research Center, which has an impressive collection of documentary and photographic resources available for researchers, students and genealogists.

 The building, originally built in 1929 for the Greeley Tribune, is listed on the National Register of Historic Places and became home to the Greeley History Museum in 2005.